Updated December 5, 2020

-This fall semester, Harvard Law School opened its doors to the first class of students who did not have to take the LSAT in order to be admitted.
-They are now among a couple dozen schools that now accept GRE scores as an alternative to the traditional LSAT.
+In the fall semester of 2017, Harvard Law School opened its doors to the first class of students who did not have to take the LSAT in order to be admitted.
+Harvard is now among several dozen schools that accept GRE scores as an alternative to the traditional LSAT.
 With more prestigious law schools accepting the GRE in lieu of the LSAT, prospective law students now need to ask themselves which test best improves their chances of being accepted.

 Why Have Law Schools Started Accepting GRE Scores?

-Ultimately, a standardized test is used as a predictor for success – that is, will a student with a certain score be likely to succeed in graduating law school?
+Ultimately, a standardized test is used as a predictor for success—it aims to answer the question of whether a student will be likely to succeed in graduating law school.
 GRE scores, the University of Arizona Law found, could be taken as “a valid and reliable predictor of students’ first-term law school grades.”
 Starting in February 2016, the University of Arizona became the first law school to accept the GRE instead of the traditional LSAT.

-Some law schools do not require the LSAT as a way to attract students from less conventional career paths.
-For instance, the GRE, which has a math section, may appeal to STEM majors more than the LSAT.
-Current graduate students can also use the GRE score they received in the last five years when applying to law school.
-The GRE allows students to feel less restricted in their pursuit for higher education than the LSAT does because the LSAT can only be used to apply to law school.
-Now more students can consider law school along with any other graduate program without devoting extra time preparing for another test.
+Some law schools choose not to require the LSAT as a way to attract students from less conventional career paths.
+For instance, the GRE has a math section, which may make it appeal to STEM majors more than the LSAT.
+Accepting the GRE also lets current graduate students use the same GRE score that got them into graduate school to apply to law school, as long as the score is less than five years old.
+Lastly, the GRE allows students to feel less restricted in their pursuit for higher education than the LSAT does, because the LSAT can only be used to apply to law school.
+Now more students can consider law school along with other graduate programs without devoting extra time preparing for a separate test.

-As of October 2018, 23 U.S. law schools currently accept GRE scores, listed below:
+How many law schools currently accept GRE scores?
+As of November 2020, the ETS reports that 65 U.S. law schools currently accept GRE scores, listed below:

 Law Schools that Accept the GRE

 - American University Washington College of Law

 - Brooklyn Law School